 Holding a photoshoot

-We use photographs on social media and in our promotional materials to make the content visually interesting.
-Take a look at our Photography guide if you’re taking photographs for social media, leaflets, or posters.
+We use photographs on social media and in our promotional materials.
+It’s preferable to use a photo from your brigade, or a photo that reflects your community, rather than a generic photo.
+Take a look at our Guide for photographing your volunteer if you’re taking photographs for attraction purposes.

 Try to get a mix of people in your photographs – consider age, gender, ethnicity and roles.
 Having a range of people will help to convey that different types of people can volunteer and that there are different ways to volunteer.
 You may also want to include family or community members to help show a connection with your community and that your brigade is welcoming.